-Cooling Auction Fever: Underquoting Laws in the Housing Market
+Cooling Auction Fever: Evidence from the Housing Market

 Date Written: March 25, 2020

 This paper presents novel evidence of the effects of bidders’ behavioral biases, and sellers’ strategic responses, on the outcome of high-stakes auctions.
-We exploit the introduction of laws deterring “underquoting” in real estate auction listings as a natural experiment.
-Underquoting consists of advertising downward-biased listing prices, to convey distorted signals on sellers’ reservation values and increase auction participation.
-The laws reduce the bias between auction listing prices and market valuations by 60%, and lead to a relative drop in auction sales prices between 2% and 6%.
-We conduct further tests exploiting bidding data and listing-level heterogeneity, and provide evidence consistent with higher auction participation inducing overbidding through informational herding.
+It also provides evidence of how policies improving the information environment, and limiting the ability of sellers to exploit bidders’ biases, can be used to cool booming markets.
+We take advantage of the introduction of laws deterring “underquoting” in real estate auctions.
+Underquoting is the practice of advertising downward-biased listing prices.
+This practice is used by real estate agents and sellers to convey distorted signals on sellers’ reservation values, and to increase the number of auction participants.
+The introduction of the laws leads to higher listing prices, reducing the bias between listing prices and market valuations by 60%, and to a relative drop in auction sales prices between 2% and 6%.
+Our findings are not consistent with the predictions of rational models, since underquoting only increases participation by low valuation bidders.
+However, they are consistent with models in which higher auction participation induces overbidding through behavioral channels.

 Keywords: Behavioral Biases, Auctions, House Prices, Herding

 JEL Classification: D10, D80, G40, R30